mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-18-Group-Based-Access-Control-for-File-and-Department-Resources/README.md

 Group-based access control is a core IAM practice used to manage access to shared resources at scale.

-Instead of assigning permissions directly to individual users, access is granted through security groups.
-This supports least privilege, cleaner audits, easier troubleshooting, and more consistent access reviews.

----

-## Real-World identity and access management practice.

 In enterprise, government, and defense contractor environments, access should not be granted directly to individual users unless there is a specific exception and approval process.

 A cleaner model is to assign users to business-role groups and assign permissions to resource groups.